History of bus transport in Hong Kong: 1990s: Evolution and the demise of CMB

 In March 1998, Citybus became the first franchised bus company to operate fully air-conditioned bus fleet.
 In its non-franchised bus division, open-top buses do continue to have non-aircon bus fleet until 2006, where air-conditioned Leyland Olympians took over.
 Citybus retired all non-aircon bus fleet by February 2014.

 After China Motor Bus handed 42 routes to Citybus, the public and the government were still not satisfied, however.
 Finally, CMB's bus franchise was terminated on 31 August 1998, and its routes went to New World First Bus (NWFB), Citybus and KMB on 1 September 1998.

 In March 1999, Citybus was acquired by the Stagecoach Group.

 The 1990s also saw the withdrawal of Daimler/Leyland Fleetline and Leyland Victory Mark 2 buses.
 CMB and KMB started to withdraw their Fleetlines in the late 1980s and the last KMB Fleetline was withdrawn in 1995.
 All the KMB's Victories were also withdrawn in the 1990s.
 After New World First Bus acquired the whole CMB fleet, it also replaced the Victories and the remaining Fleetlines with new super low floor buses, the last Fleetlines and Victories were withdrawn in August 2000.

 Bus-bus interchange became a common practice since the 1990s.
 In 1991 bus-bus interchange was introduced for Shing Mun Tunnel routes.
 Later on bus-bus interchange using transfer tickets was introduced on some overnight routes and Tai Lam Tunnel routes.
 With the Octopus card being accepted on some franchised bus routes since 1997, the first bus-bus interchange using Octopus card was first introduced in 1999.

-2000s: On the edge, to the scrapyard
+2000s: Innovation and model withdrawals

 New World First Bus Neoplan Centroliner.